TEIC/Stylesheets/Test/expected-results/mdtest2.md

 # divs with no heads

 Ampersands: Fit the first& Fit the first& more Fit the first&amp; more Fit the first&& Fit the first&quot; Fit the first @ http://www.example.com/?foo=bar&bar=foo&#3.
-Ampersands: Fit the first& Fit the first& more Fit the first&amp; more Fit the first&& Fit the first&quot; (as opposed to ) Fit the first @ http://www.example.com/?foo=bar&bar=foo&#3.
+Ampersands: Fit the first& Fit the first& more Fit the first&amp; more Fit the first&& Fit the first&quot; (as opposed to &quot;) Fit the first @ http://www.example.com/?foo=bar&bar=foo&#3.
 Fit the second